pajowu/signal-backup-decode/README.md

 ## Installation

+**Rust v1.26 or higher is required**

 ```
 cargo install signal-backup-decode
 ```

 ## Feature Flags

 This tool depends on parsed protoc files.
-A pre-generated version is included with in this repo, they can be regenerated using the feature flag `protobuf-rebuild`.
+A pre-generated version is included with in this repo, they can be regenerated using the feature flag `rebuild-protobuf`.

 **For regenerating the protobuf-files this tool, `protoc` has to be installed.**